How to Make General Tso Sauce [video]

 General Tso Sauce

 General Tso Sauce is a rich, sweet, and spicy sauce that is perfect for your stir-fry dishes!
-It is so easy to prepare - all done in ten minutes!
+Super easy to prepare and done in ten minutes.

 Prep Time: 5 minutes